Next Article: Business Plan, Part 4 (Market Analysis)

 You may wish to include specific information about how the business will be organized and managed.
 This can include business structure and ownership arrangements.
 The explanation may include the reasons for organizing in a certain manner or choosing a specific type of business entity.

 You can now begin to explain how your product or service will be able to compete or address the problem, need, or want better than the alternatives that exist.
 You will address the full strategic analysis later in the business plan.
 In this section, you want to lend support to your value proposition by expressing what your product or service does and how it does it better than those already in the industry.
 Later, in a more detailed competitive analysis, you will address the major players and competitors who control parts of the market.

 Incorporate Your Company Goals and Missions Statement

 The best way to understand where you are in your business is to compare it to where you want to be.
 When you are a business intended on growing you must have a clear path of where you want to go.
-Most businesses identify their objective in a mission statement.
-The mission statement should be a concise statement of the company’s goals and the principles that will guide it’s growth.
+Most businesses identify their objectives in a mission statement.
+The mission statement should be a concise statement of the company’s goals and the principles that will guide its growth.
 Many people see the business’ mission statement as more symbolic than practical.
 However, the mission statement can serve a very practical purpose in providing a path for a growing and evolving business.

 You may wish to expand this section further to include a business philosophy.
 Is your business guided by principle or belief?
 If so, without incorporating the business’ philosophy directly into the planning documents it may become difficult to incorporate maintain those principles as the business grows and evolves.

-Conclusion: In this section you have laid the foundation for what the company does and how it will create and transmit value to the client or customer.
-The parts of the business plan that follow will add greater explanation to how this value creation is possible, will be carried out, and what the results of the venture will be.
+Conclusion: In this section, you have laid the foundation for what the company does and how it will create and transmit value to the client or customer.
+The parts of the business plan that follow will add a greater explanation to how this value creation is possible, will be carried out, and what the results of the venture will be.